 - This medicine may cause the following problems:

-- Macular edema (swelling of the back of the eye)
+- Macular edema (swelling in the eye)

 - Liver problems